“He heals the brokenhearted and bandages their wounds.” – Psalm 147:3

-For Syrian refugees in Lebanon, mental health services are critical.
+For Syrian refugees in Turkey, mental health services are critical.
 After experiencing war, refugees are left with emotional and mental trauma.
 You help provide professional, loving care to people who have lost everything.

 Violence continues to rip northern Syria apart.
-Bombings and attacks are hurting people stuck inside Syria’s borders.
+Bombings and attacks threaten people stuck inside Syria’s borders.
 Basic health services are few and far between.
 Imagine the terror of having a sick child in a warzone with nowhere to turn for help.

-Here at home, many of our neighbors who can’t access dental care are suffering from debilitating tooth pain.
-Mouth disease can lead to even more serious health problems like stroke and heart attack.
-Our Mobile Dental vans go to people in need, providing free dental care that relieves pain and restores health.
+Here at home, many of our neighbors who can’t access dental care suffer from debilitating tooth pain.
+Mouth disease can lead to even more serious health problems like strokes and heart attacks.
+Our Mobile Dental vans go to people in need, providing free dental care to relieve pain and restore health.

 In rural Guatemala, much of the indigenous population cannot access health care.
 Mothers and children suffer the most.
 Giving birth is especially dangerous, and many mothers and babies don’t survive.
 Nearly half of all children under five are malnourished.
 Basic health education and services can save lives.
 That’s why, with your help, we’re there to provide health education and training to rural communities.